 After the first three lessons, if you want to continue, we’ll discuss how best to proceed.

 If you do continue how many lessons should you take?
 Quite simply, it depends on your current conditions, your goals and how much you’re willing to explore what you learn in your lessons on your own.

 Some of my students get what they want in three lessons.
 On the other end of the spectrum, I’ve had students who’ve studied with me for several years because they find the lessons continue to help them in many unexpected and wonderful ways.

-I work with most students weekly or even twice weekly.
+I typically work with students—especially those new to the Technique—weekly and sometimes even twice weekly.
 Because success doesn’t come from what you do occasionally but from what you do consistently.

 Shared Lessons: Learn with a Friend

 Starting on a new journey is sometimes easier when you do it with someone else.
 I offer semi-private shared lessons for 2 people.
 A shared lesson gives you the advantage of hands-on help and you benefit from being in the role of observer.

 You’ll have someone to share and discuss your experiences with outside of lessons.
 And having a bit of friendly peer-pressure never hurts when it comes to making changes in your life.

 Join one of my group classes.
 You’ll be introduced to the basic principles of the Technique and benefit from the group dynamic.
 Group classes are especially good if you’re not in a lot of pain and are good at taking basic ideas and applying them to your specific situation on your own.

 All group classes are geared toward those with no prior experience with the Alexander Technique—but anyone at any level of experience is welcome to attend or repeat a class.